pndurette/aws_prodbot/bots/aws_prodbot/README.md

 ## Run

-Set `DISABLE_TWEET` to anything to only generate it but not make any attempt to tweet
+Set `DISABLE_TOOT` to anything to only generate it but not make any attempt to tweet

 ### Dev